 The number of steaks, roasts and pounds of ground beef will vary significantly depending on how one requests the beef cut.
 The Beef Made Easy retail cut chart from the Beef Retail Organization is a great resource to determine what cuts come from what part of the animal and the recommended cooking method for each cut.

-Do not use the Beef Made Easy cut chart when you request your cuts from our processor, Ozark Custom Meats.
+Do not use the Beef Made Easy cut chart (linked above) when you request your cuts from our processor, Ozark Custom Meats.
 Not all cuts on the Beef Made Easy chart are available from our processor.
 We will send a cut chart of available cuts.

 It is also important to recognize that not every cut can be obtained from one carcass.
 For example, one can choose strip steaks and the tenderloin OR T-bone and Porterhouse steaks from a loin but not both.